andreasdr/minitscript/README.md

 ...
 ```

-Iterating sets using set.forEach() and a lamda function
+Iterating sets using Set.forEach() and a lamda function
 ```
 ...
 	$set->forEach(($key) -> { console.log($key) })